56azalea/Image-Processor/README.md

 ## Image Citation
 The house.ppm file was obtained from here: https://www.cs.cornell.edu/courses/cs664/2003fa/images/.

 The webpage source for this ppm file was found when searching "ppm image download" on the Google search engine.
-The contributors of this project had resized the file originally called "house_1.ppm" into 2 x 2, using the Preview app on Mac and changed its name to house.ppm.
+The contributor of this project had resized the file originally called "house_1.ppm" into 2 x 2 using the Preview app on Mac and changed its name to house.ppm.

 The dog.jpg and the doggie.jpg files were obtained from here: https://commons.wikimedia.org/wiki/File:Dog_Breeds.jpg.

 The webpage source for this jpg file was found when searching "dog" on the Google search engine.
 We chose this image because it has a free license to share and remix.
-The contributors of this project had resized this file into 100 x 75, using the Preview app on Mac, and changed its name to doggy.jpg.
+The contributor of this project had resized this file into 100 x 75 using the Preview app on Mac and changed its name to doggy.jpg.